vanhoangkha/Networking-fundamentals/Day13_Life_of_a_Packet.md

-# 12. LIFE OF A Gói tin
+# 12. LIFE OF A GÓI TIN

 ![image](https://github.com/psaumur/CCNA/assets/106411237/ec16b9fd-4d90-4b73-b930-cd825ff13b00)

-EACH Mạng device's interfaces have a UNIQUE MAC Addresses.
+EACH Network device's interfaces have a UNIQUE MAC Addresses.

 In a TCP Header